VigneshVSV/hololinked/README.md

         self._run = False
 ```

-``hololinked``, although the very familiar & age-old RPC server, affords to directly specify HTTP methods and URL path for each property, action and event.
-A configurable HTTP Server is already available which redirects HTTP requests according to the specified HTTP API on the properties, actions and events to the object.
-The intention is to eliminate the need to implement a detailed HTTP server (& its API) which could interact with a hardware and stick to object oriented coding.
+Although the very familiar & age-old RPC server, one can directly specify HTTP methods and URL path for each property, action and event.
+A configurable HTTP Server is already available (``hololinked.server.HTTPServer``) which redirects HTTP requests to the object according to the specified HTTP API on the properties, actions and events.
-The redirection is mediated by ZeroMQ which also implements a fully fledged RPC that serializes all the HTTP requests to execute them one-by-one on the hardware.
-Obviously, this is useful for hardware which demands that only one command be issued at a time.
-For other types hardware that may exist which supports multiple requests, one may not benefit from this.

 To plug in a HTTP server:

 ```python